WA Laws/Rules Regarding Smoke Detectors and Carbon Monoxide Detectors

-Ideal placement for smoke detectors is at bed level.
+The ideal placement for smoke detectors is at bed level.
 (Well, specifically at the level of your nose and mouth when you’re in bed.)
 That’s because they’re meant to alert you to dangerous smoke when you’re sleeping.
 But in practice, many families cannot install their smoke alarms at bed height due to curious little hands, wagging dog tails, and other daily life that could affect a detector’s function.
 If that’s the case, install your smoke alarms on the ceiling or high on up the wall, within arm’s reach and at least six inches from where the wall and ceiling meet.
-Do not place them near air-conditioning, fans or heating ducts, since this could interrupt the air flow of smoke needed to activate the alarm.
+Do not place them near air-conditioning, fans, or heating ducts, since this could interrupt the airflow of smoke needed to activate the alarm.

 Smoke alarms save lives, but only if they’re working properly.
 Test monthly!

 The placement of smoke detectors depends on the layout of the room, the HVAC systems, and the size of your home.
 At the very least, you should install one detector on each floor, one near the kitchen (but not over the stove), and one in each sleeping area.
 That’s the bare minimum.
 Err on the safe side and place an alarm in each and every bedroom, even in the hallway outside each bedroom, one adjacent to the kitchen, near fireplaces, and in other strategic areas of your home, depending on its size.

 Take a look at Amazon's Dual Sensor Alarm - Top Choice:

 Test Your Smoke Detectors